stefarusso/oddsmatcher/README.md

-# oddsmatcher
+# Oddsmatcher APP
+It scrape pokerstars sports events odds and betfair lay odds and return a dataframe sorted by the %rating for the event.

 ```
 Requirement
 pip install playwright
 playwright install
+pip install betfairlightweight
 ```

-Oddsmatcher for betfair/bookers matchbetting
+#### POKERSTARS SCRAPER

-inspect XHR GET Response on the website
+we need to inspect XHR GET Response on the website

 find the usefull json